La liste des présentations est sujette à changement sans préavis.

 How to reproduce human behavior in scripts to get as close to reality as possible.

-Traffic generators - what should I know ?
+Virtual users or traffic generators - what should I know?

 Types of tests and how to define a successful test.